Ben10164/CPSC326/Unit 2.md

 * Generate a `PUSH` with the cooresponding `VMValue`
   * Create a `VMValue` out of the `.lexeme()` of the token
-    * Nees to convert the string of the lexeme to an int or double
+    * Needs to convert the string of the lexeme to an int or double

 ```cpp
 // simple r value is v